Advance, North Carolina

-Advance (pronounced ad-vance) is an unincorporated community and census-designated place (CDP) in Davie County, North Carolina, United States.
-It is 75 miles northeast of Charlotte.
+Advance (pronounced AD-vance) is an unincorporated community and census-designated place (CDP) in Davie County, North Carolina, United States.
+It is 75 miles northeast of Charlotte, with the northern outskirts of Advance in proximity to Winston-Salem.
 The population was 1,499 at the 2020 census.
 It is located along North Carolina Highway 801, south of Bermuda Run.
 Advance is part of the Piedmont Triad region of North Carolina.

 Geography

 Advance is located in eastern Davie County.
 The Yadkin River forms the eastern edge of the CDP and forms the western border of Davidson County.
 According to the U.S. Census Bureau, the CDP has a total area of 18.7 sqkm, of which 18.5 sqkm is land and 0.2 sqkm, or 0.95%, is water.
 Neighboring communities and municipalities include Bermuda Run, 4 mi to the north, and Mocksville, the Davie County seat, 11 mi to the west.
-The largest neighboring city is Winston-Salem.
+The largest nearby city is Winston-Salem.